 Explore Gardening Together

 Growing your own vegetables can be a fun and educational activity for the whole family.
 Kids may be more inclined to eat greens that they’ve had a hand in growing themselves.
 My own daughter, for instance, only started eating spinach after growing it in our backyard garden.
-By the way, check out our article, how to eat spinach without getting bored
+You can find more ideas in our article, how to eat spinach without getting bored

 What Are the Most Nutritious Greens? 🎉